 5.2.3 If an event occurs, which is determined by the Registrar (acting reasonably) to be outside an ELNO’s control and which prevents that ELNO from complying with Operating Requirement 5.2.2, the Registrar may by written notice extend the date for compliance with any part of Operating Requirement 5.2.2.

-5.2.4 Recognising that the implementation of this Operating Requirement 5.2.4 may be reasonably staged in accordance with the Business Plan, subject to the Interoperable Lodgment Case being capable of Lodgment in the Jurisdiction, an ELNO that obtained Approval on or after Operating Requirements Version 7 taking effect, must ensure that it enables the Lodgment of any electronic Registry Instrument and other electronic Document required under Operating Requirement 5.2.1(b) as part of an Interoperable Lodgment Case.
+5.2.4 Recognising that the implementation of this Operating Requirement 5.2.4 must be staged in accordance with the Implementation Plan and the Continuous Improvement Plan, subject to the Interoperable Lodgment Case being capable of Lodgment in the Jurisdiction, an ELNO that obtained Approval on or after Operating Requirements Version 7 taking effect, must ensure that it enables the Lodgment of any electronic Registry Instrument and other electronic Document required under Operating Requirement 5.2.1(b) as part of an Interoperable Lodgment Case.

 Note: The implementation of Operating Requirement 5.2 in relation to Interoperability is subject to the Registrar being reasonably satisfied that independent system readiness reviews recommend that Interoperability is ready to commence in the Jurisdiction for the types of Registry Instruments referenced.